graphops/file-hosting-service/docs/server_guide.md

 **Cost and Status API**

 Schema is provided at the `server-[]-schema.json`.
+One can access the graphql playground by navigating to the server's endpoint at `/files-status` or `/files-cost`.

-Example cost query
+Through curl, an example cost query
 ```
 curl -X POST \
         -H 'Content-Type: application/json' \